jucacrispim/toxicbuild/docs/source/tpp.rst

   # here you should see the response from the slave.

-Or, using the :class:`toxicbuild.core.BaseToxicClient` in the python API.
+Or, using the :class:`toxiccore.client.BaseToxicClient` in the python API.

 .. code-block:: python

     >>> import asyncio
+    >>> from toxiccore.client import BaseToxicClient
     >>> loop = asycio.get_event_loop()
     >>> async def healthcheck():
     ...     client = BaseToxicClient('localhost', 6666)